inetstudio/umi-blueprint/README.md

 9. project will be available by the address `http://project_name_you_choose:port`

+    in case of 403 error go to nginx cli in docker desktop and type `chmod -R 775 [folder name]`

 10. **Import DB** (_you have 2 options_)
     > containers need to be running. check statuses with `docker-compose ps`